 Tiffany & Co.
 Introduced the World to Tanzanite.

-The Four C’s
+The Four C’s of Tanzanite

 Picking the Right Tanzanite For You

-Smaller stones are usually bluer and therefore more valuable.
+Smaller stones are usually bluer and, therefore, more valuable.
 Keep this in mind as you select your gem.

 Like with most stones, regularly cleaning is necessary to keeping your tanzanite looking its best.
 Gently wash with warm water and mild soap.